The $100 million wall: Digital media's scale struggles - Digiday

 There’s been a flood of venture capital into media — an estimated $15.6 billion in venture capital funding was put into digital media deals for the past three years, up from $4.5 billion the three years prior, according to research firm Preqin.
 The expectation is that at least some of these companies will make it to the $100-plus million revenue threshold that’s the arbitrary mark of a “scaled” media company.

 Getting to that mark is hard.
 Business Insider didn’t get there before its Axel Springer deal.
-Of big digital media companies, the $100 million club is small by informed estimates: BuzzFeed, Vice Media, Refinery29, Huffington Post and Bleacher Report.
+Of big digital media companies, the $100 million club is small by informed estimates that say it includes BuzzFeed, Vice Media, Vox Media, Refinery29, Huffington Post and Bleacher Report.

 For men’s lifestyle player Complex Media, reaching $100 million was always a goal, said Rich Antoniello, CEO and founder.
 Verizon and Hearst teamed up to buy Complex in a deal valued at $250 million to $300 million in April.
 “Many look at it as a ‘proof point’ that the business can scale further and have significant longevity/viability because of foundational importance to the advertising community,” Antoniello said.